Santi-I-Guess/final_project/docs/tutorial.md

 the start of the program.

 # Memory
-In this simulator, you are given 2048 integers of memory outside of integers to work with.
-This memory is split into the RAM, which takes up the first 3/4 of that space (1536 integers), and the stack, which takes up the last 1/4 of the space (512 integers).
+In this simulator, you are given 8291 integers of memory outside of integers to work with.
+This memory is split into the RAM, which takes up the first 3/4 of that space (6144 integers), and the stack, which takes up the last 1/4 of the space (2048 integers).
 The RAM can be freely written and read from, provided an address within the RAM space.
 The stack can only have values pushed to the top of the stack, but can be read from either the top of the stack, or from an offset from the top of the stack.
 The stack has a dedicated register RSP, the stack pointer, which points to the top of the stack.

+Every element of the RAM, including the stack, is guarenteed to be set to 0 at the start of the program.

 # Labels
 To define a label, you write a series of characters, followed by a colon (:).